izemauricio/spring-collection/README.md

 # spring-practice
-Small projects using the Spring 5 framework for practice
+Small projects for practice using Java 8, Spring 5 framework and Tomcat 9
 ## spring-one
 - inversion of control
 - spring dependency injection